haiwen/seafile-admin-docs/manual/docker/non_docker_to_docker.md

 service networking reload
-ip a #to check whether the ip is present service mysql restart cd /opt/seafile-data/ docker-compose down docker-compose up -d
+ip a #to check whether the ip is present service mysql restart ss -tulpen | grep 3306 #to check whether the database listens on the correct IP cd /opt/seafile-data/ docker-compose down docker-compose up -d